IBMStreams/endpoint-monitor/SECURITY.md

 ## Creation of endpoints

-Endpoint-monitor automatically creates endpoints that proxy to a Streams REST operators.
+Endpoint-monitor automatically creates endpoints that proxy to Streams REST operators.
 So if a job is submitted that *endpoint-monitor* has visibility to then an endpoint is created automatically.
 If the *endpoint-monitor* nginx service is visible outside of the Openshift cluster (and potentially all the way to the public internet) then these new endpoints will be externally visible.
 Thus there needs to be control over